‘Up is down and down is up.’ Report examines misinformation on Miami Spanish talk radio

 The media monitoring study, which contains links to the audio clips it makes reference to, chronicles how claims of voter fraud were also routinely entertained on Radio Mambi.
 The misinformation sometimes came from high-ranking officials.

 On occasion, the misinformation came from high-ranking officials.
-On January 11, while appearing as a guest on Ninoska Pérez’s daily show, Miami Republican Congresswoman Maria Elvira Salazar amplified a false claim about the integrity of the vote in one of the election’s most closely contested states: Pennsylvania.
+On Jan.
+11, while appearing as a guest on Ninoska Pérez’s daily show, Salazar amplified a false claim about the integrity of the vote in one of the election’s most closely contested states: Pennsylvania.

 “How is it possible that in Pennsylvania there are 200,000 more votes on election day than there were [voters] in the electoral rolls?
 That’s not possible,” she said.